integrated-reasoning/KeyHippo/client/README.md

 // Revoke an API key
 await keyHippo.revokeApiKey(apiKeyId);

-// Get information about an API key const keyInfo = await keyHippo.loadApiKeyInfo(apiKeyId);
+// Load all API keys' information for a specific user const keyInfos = await keyHippo.loadApiKeyInfo(userId);
+// Returns an array of `ApiKeyInfo` objects containing basic details about each API key associated with the user,
+// such as the key's ID and description.
+If no keys are found, an empty array is returned.

-// Get all API keys for a user const allKeys = await keyHippo.getAllKeyMetadata(userId);
+// Get metadata for all API keys associated with a user const metadata = await keyHippo.getAllKeyMetadata(userId);
+// Returns an array of `ApiKeyMetadata` objects, which include detailed metadata for each API key,
+// such as usage statistics, creation date, and revocation status.
+If no keys are found, an empty array is returned.
 ```

 ## Documentation